data-for-change/anyway/docs/CODE.md

 One file, called `main.py` resides in the root of the repository.
 This file contains all commands needed to manipulate the database and run the server.
 Run `./main.py --help` for help.

+## Widgets
+Widgets can be thought of as individual data collections which are produced for consumtion by the end-user.
+For example: AccidentCountByAccidentTypeWidget which returns, well, the accident count by accident type

+### Structure
+Widgets are divided into 2 kinds/classes: Urban and Suburban, both of these are a subclass of the Widget class, and a superclass for all widgets.
+For example, AccidentCountByAccidentTypeWidget is a subclass of SubUrbanWidget which is itself a subclass of the Widget class

+### Adding new widgets
+Every Widget, defined by its own class, should be created in a new file under the relevant module/directory, in snake_casing.
+In addition, in order to import the newly added widget, you need to add it to the super classe's \_\_init\_\_.py file.
+For example, if we were to add a new SubUrbanWidget named NewWidget, we should:
+1. Create a file named new_widget.py under the suburban_widgets directory
+2. Write the code for the new widget as a class named NewWidget(SubUrbanWidget)
+3. Add it to the import statement in the \_\_init\_\_.py file of the suburban_widgets module

 ## Jinja2 Templates
 We use Jinja2 for templates, to allow embedding data into HTML files.
 All templates reside in `templates`.
 * `index.html`: template for main page, containing the map and mostly everything else too.